Old Kilgobbin Farm

 We invite you to come and share the treasures of Old Kilgobbin with us for a while, where the only demands made on you will be those of the dogs wanting to take you for a walk up the dusty road at dusk.

+Please Note: Gobbin's Cottage can sleep 6, the Chicken Coop 2.
+Self catering only.
 No TV's, but CD players and radios provided (Tanglewood, our wonderful country pub down the road caters for the rugby/cricket matches you cant possibly miss).
+Non-smoking only.